- Applicant Eligibility

 Yes, access charges for specialist research facilities or services unavailable in the applicant's own university are eligible for support.

-Q. What kind of outputs should I be aiming to develop as part of my project?
+Q. What kind of outcomes & outputs should I be aiming to develop as part of my project?

 The Trust seeks to support excellent research projects that are likely to lead to high quality outputs in the form of academic publications.
 Your application should indicate where you plan to publish your research once the project has been completed.
 Outputs aimed at non-academic audiences may also be included, if relevant to the research topic, but should not be the sole or primary outputs of the proposed research.